Dhruvvvx17/Go/README.md

  - a forloop based string concatenation is inefficient as it creates a new string at each iteration

  -  instead use `string.Builder.WriteString()` from the string package in go.
 This appends each character to the existing builder and at the end a new string is created.
-This is much more efficient than the generic += concatenation.
+This is much more efficient than the generic += concatenation

+## Pointers

+- Same as pointers in C/C++. `var *p int32` is a pointer to a memory address which stores an `int32`

+- Technically in go, the above statement initally points to `nil` and has to call the `new()` method to point to a real location

+- `var *p int32 = new(int32)` now p points to a real location and the value at that location can be set by `*p = 5`

+- for p to point to the location of an existing variable, use `p = &i`

+- by passing an array to a function using its memory address `&` and then referencing that with a `*p` in the function allows operating right over the original array and save memory by not making duplicates for every function call